If you are searching for an easy solution, click here: The solution most recommended by us [85%]

 2. If that does not work, try setting your Renderer to Software Only.
 Simply go to File menu > Project Settings > General > Video Rendering and Playback > Renderer > Mercury Playback Engine Software Only.

-3. If it's not working, go to Premiere's Preferences > Media and uncheck "Enable hardware acceleration decoding (requires restart)".
+3. If it's still not working, go to Premiere's Preferences > Media and uncheck "Enable hardware acceleration decoding (requires restart)".
 Quit Premiere, delete Media Cache folders, then relaunch Premiere Pro and import clip again.

 4. If all these didn't fix Premiere Pro import failure, do not hesitate to convert HEVC to H.264 using solution 1.